quozd/awesome-dotnet/README.md

 * [Streams](https://github.com/nessos/Streams) - A lightweight F#/C# library for efficient functional-style pipelines on streams of data.
 * [MediatR](https://github.com/jbogard/MediatR) - Simple, unambitious mediator implementation in .NET
 * [Warden](https://github.com/warden-stack/Warden) - Define "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch
+* [ByteSize](https://github.com/omar/ByteSize) - ByteSize is a utility class that makes byte size representation in code easier by removing ambiguity of the value being represented.
+ByteSize is to bytes what System.TimeSpan is to time.

 ## MVVM